mattbrand/campconquer/README.md

 # TODO

+- [x] un-protect fitbit callback endpoint

 - [ ] login
   - [x] one password, sent in the clear :-O
   - [ ] actual passwords for API and Web

-- [ ] load fitbit data as far back as needed and no further
+- [x] load fitbit data as far back as needed and no further

 - [ ] player HTML page -- when logged in, shows activities etc
   - http://sprint.ly/product/41137/item/338